ickb/proposal/README.md

 The solution is to add an incentivization structure:

-- Smaller deposits are disincentivized by CKB intrinsic dynamics: as the occupied cell capacity per deposit is unaccounted in the iCKB conversion, smaller deposits incur in bigger relative CKB expenses for cell creation.
+- Smaller deposits are disincentivized by CKB intrinsic dynamics: smaller deposits incur in bigger relative CKB expenses for cell creation.
 - Bigger deposits on the other side must be actively disincentivized by the protocol proportionally to the amount of iCKB per receipt exceeding a standard deposit.

 A good way to disincentivize deposits bigger than the standard deposit size is to apply a fee: the user receives only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposit.